mosaic-design-system/docs/src/mosaic/ux-strategy-at-advanced.md

 * **Level 6 - Full Mosaic Design System**

   * The highest level of visual consistency.
 A product that fully utilises the components and patterns from the Mosaic Design System and can take advantage of themes.

+Once the visual consistency level of an application has been obtained, a plan can be made alongside product management to target a higher version and an initiative added to the roadmap.
+The work can then be undertaken with help from the UI Development team.